unahouExosite/docs/guide/resource_storage.md

 =======

-Fully processed values, output from the main processing stage, will get stored in a time-series database which is an integral part of each resource.
+Fully processed values, output from the main processing stage, will get stored in a time series database which is an integral part of each resource.
 Two features of the database are of interest to the user, explained below.